-- a) Antenna Electronics that are housed inside the modules/enclosures. - b) Antenna: including mechanical interfaces for the glycol piping and AC power connections, and space for glycol hoses in Azimuth and Elevation Wraps. - c) Antenna: shared use of the glycol chiller.
+- a) Antenna Electronics that are housed inside the modules/enclosures. - b) Antenna: including mechanical interfaces to the glycol piping and AC power connections.
+Glycol lines internal to the Az and El wraps are responsibility of Antenna contractor. - c) Antenna: shared use of the glycol chiller.